Skip to content

 4.1

 The minimum loan amount is ISK 2,000,000.
-If the loan amount exceeds ISK 50,000,000 the fund makes higher demands for payment capacity and mortgage ratio, in addition to the credit rating not being below B. The overall loan amount for borrower(s) must not exceed ISK 95,000,000.
+If the loan amount exceeds ISK 50,000,000 the fund makes higher demands for payment capacity and mortgage ratio and the credit rating cannot be lower than B. The maximum loan amount is ISK 95,000,000.

 4.2